Back

 Introduction:

 Thomas Keith is a student at Thomas Keith Online Independent School.
-He learns from home and likes it, but he often finds it hard to stay focused.
+He enjoys learning from home because it’s flexible and convenient, but he often finds it hard to stay focused on his lessons.

 Problem: